Kythera-Pather/FlashCardApp/README.md

 3. There is an instruction to show the users how to use the Flashcard App, then press Start.
 4. There is a Flashcard quiz where the question and options are displayed one at a time.
 5. Answer each True or False question.
+6. Press Next button to go to the next question until finshed will take you to the scoring screen.
-6. View your score and feedback.
+7. View your score and feedback.
-7. Optionally, press Review to see detailed feedback for each question.
+8. Press Review to see detailed feedback for each question.
+9. If to wish to restart he quiz press the restart button.
+10. To leave the App, press the Exit button.

 ---
 ## Questions and Answers